govuk-one-login/mobile-android-one-login-app/docs/how-to/running-the-code.md

 This guide shows you how to setup an Android Virtual Device (AVD) and run the application from Android Studio.

-_Note:_ It is assumed that you have already cloned the git repo to a suitable working directory.
+_Note:_ It is assumed that you have already cloned the git repository to a suitable working directory.

 ## Creating the AVD